penguian/glucat/DESIGN.md

 `glucat/matrix_multi_imp.h`.

 In `glucat/matrix_imp.h` and `glucat/matrix_multi_imp.h`, there are loops that use iterators over whole matrices or over one dimension of a matrix.
-In uBLAS these iterate over the structural non-zeros of a compressed matrix or over all elements of a dense matrix.
+In the library backends (Eigen or Armadillo), these iterate over the structural non-zeros of a compressed matrix or over all elements of a dense matrix.
  Thus in `glucat/matrix_imp.h` and `glucat/matrix_multi_imp.h`, the same functions are often used for both sparse and dense matrices.
 One exception is the function `matrix::mono_prod()` in `glucat/matrix_imp.h`, which assumes that the matrix is sparse, in fact